Integrating Superwise into Datadog

 Model activity - Overview of model activity including the number of active models (models that had some production data during the filtered time), their activity (predictions) over time, and the total number of predictions during the filtered timeframe.

-Drift detection - Superwise drift measures, enables users to detect the model drift level in production relative to the baseline (e.g. training dataset).
+Drift detection - Superwise drift measures, enables users to detect the model drift level in production relative to the reference dataset (e.g. training dataset).
 The drift measure is scaled between 0-100 and is based on Superwise’s unique drift metric.
 Using the model input drift chart, users can identify what models are drifting and may require retraining.

 Incidents - Using incident widgets, users can easily see how many models currently have open incidents (violations of any monitoring policy configured), how incidents are being distributed among the different models, and drill down into the model incident details.